-As an established accountant or tax advisor, you may well have a few clients that may be considering selling their businesses over the next few years.
-Another opportunity is a client who is considering taking on a new partner, or splitting from an existing partnership.
-Business owners going through a divorce, dealing with a shareholder dispute, or wanting to obtain a loan may all be interested in having current and accurate information on the value of their business.
+As an established accountant or tax advisor, you may have a few clients who are considering selling their businesses over the next few years.
+Another opportunity is a client who is planning to take on a new partner or terminate an existing partnership.
+Business owners doing through a divorce, dealing with a shareholder dispute, or wanting to obtain a loan may all be interested in having current and accurate information on the value of their business.

 Learning new standards, creating models, and crafting checklists can take a significant amount of time.
 Be prepared for your first few valuations to take significantly longer than the subsequent ones.
-Consider your options for buying an existing software solution, and research it well – an error in the algorithm can have serious consequences for you and your practice.
-Build extra time into the deliverables schedule, and be patient with your learning curve.
+Consider your options for buying an existing software solution.
+Research it well – an error in the algorithm can have serious consequences for you and your practice.
+Build extra time into the deliverables schedule and be patient with your learning curve.

-As you become more comfortable with the offering of valuation services and build out your collateral of models, reports, and checklists, consider creating strategic partnerships with other practices that do not have the resources to do valuations in-house.
-You would be tapping into existing client relationships, so an introduction would carry more weight.
+As you become more comfortable with offering valuation services and build out your collateral of models, reports, and checklists, consider creating strategic partnerships with other practices that don’t have the in-house expertise.
+You would be tapping into existing client relationships and an introduction would carry more weight.
 Remember that building out a referral structure that works takes time and effort.
-If you choose to pursue this path, be sure to remain in contact with your referral partners regularly, and think about establishing a formal service delivery agreement that will define expectations on both sides.
+If you choose to pursue this path, be sure to remain in contact with your referral partners regularly and think about establishing a formal service delivery agreement that will define expectations on both sides.

 Just as the CPA credential, and ABV credential can help you establish yourself as a well-trained professional.
 The ABV (Accredited in Business Valuation) designation is available through the AICPA for active CPA license holders.
 The requirements include experience performing valuations, education, and an exam.
 Other options for accreditation include ASA (American Society of Appraisals) and NACVA (National Association of Certified Valuation Analysts).